TheMonocledHamster/Hamster-Bot-Prototype/README.md

 [NOTE] This project is licensed under the MIT License.
 I intend to continue to keep this project FOSS indefinitely, regardless of where it reaches in its development cycle.
 </br>
-[NOTE] The core project components were developed in 2 nights (5th and 6th Oct, 2021), so there are multiple possible avenues for improvement.
+[NOTE] There are multiple possible avenues for improvement.
 I'd be grateful for any PRs and Bugfix or Feature Tickets.